Last updated on

 3. Make it your mission to learn 2-3 things about people you meet

 Your mission can be to ask people about these things when it feels natural.
-You get a reason to talk to them and you might find common interests.
+This gives you a reason to talk to them and helps you to find common interests.

 4. Share something slightly personal about yourself in between your questions